Toddler Christmas Activity

 Well, we’re putting up a Christmas tree but it’s not your traditional Christmas tree.
 We are putting up this Toddler-approved Christmas tree and turning it into a fun learning game.
 Since we’re working on letter recognition and letter sound, I put this Christmas toddler approved activity together.

 - So I’m just gonna be honest here and let you know that there is some prework here – you need to print out the FREE ornament alphabets printable and laminate that good stuff.
-This is the one I use and swear by!
+I swear by this laminator!

 - Okay, now that’s done.
 Unroll that contact paper on your dining table and get your coffee ready because you’re about to have a whole 20 minutes to yourself!